 failure to issue access or refresh tokens

-To ensure smooth interoperability between Keycloak and the OIDC protocol, it's essential to explicitly configure the authSession
+To ensure smooth interoperability between Keycloak and the OIDC protocol, it's essential to explicitly configure the authSession.

 ๐งช What Each Line Does and Why It Matters